polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 property, and use that as the _"key"_ to your slot.
-Later as you invoke the slot in Hyperlambda, the key will be used to retrieve an instance of your slot, and its `Signal` method will be invoked, passing in the slot node as its argument.
+Later as you invoke the slot in Hyperlambda, the key will be used to retrieve an instance of your slot, and its `Signal` method will be invoked, passing in the slot invocation node as its argument.

+### Async slots

 If you want to create async slots, you'll have to implement the `ISlotAsync` interface, and make sure your